 How Do You To Buy Stocks & Make Money?

-How To Buy Penny Stocks Step 1: Understand the Basics of Penny Stocks
+How To Buy Penny Stocks Step 1: The Basics of Penny Stocks

-Similarly, if Apple declined by a dollar, you wouldn’t really notice.
+Similarly, if Apple declined by a dollar, you wouldn’t notice.
 But Fannie Mae, on the other hand, that $1 drop would hurt.
-So, it’s important to understand which penny stocks to buy and why you’re buying them.
+So, it’s essential to understand which penny stocks to buy and why you’re buying them.
 If it’s “because someone told you to,” look for a better reason.
-Maybe the company had news that acted as a catalyst or the company’s coming out with earnings that you think will be bullish.
+Maybe the company had news that acted as a catalyst, or the company’s coming out with earnings that you think will be bullish.

 Step 2: Find A Broker

 Before you can even buy penny stocks, you’ll need a broker.
-Some of the best penny stock brokers out there will clearly show their fee schedules from the start.
+Some of the best penny stock brokers will clearly show their fee schedules.
 It’s best to find brokers that allow you to day trade penny stocks on your own without having to call in.
 While 100% of the responsibility will fall on your shoulders, timing won’t be as big of an issue.
 Think about it.